 Its clients are encouraged to ask questions about healthy eating and nutrition and in 2018 there will be a fitnaturally Graduate scheme whereby people can reach a certain level of recognition for their progress, nutrition knowledge and healthy behaviours.

 fitnaturally works for single people to couples to families, it’s not something that’s done in isolation but a way of life for everyone, from all walks of life.
 There are also specialist plans for diabetics, sportspeople, couples trying to conceive, pregnant women, students and families, as well as variations for vegetarians and vegetarian/fish eaters within all those plan types.

 Its plans are used right across the world from Australia to New York to Colorado to Italy to Thailand to New Zealand, as well as across the UK.

 It’s a change of lifestyle, for always, rather than a temporary diet.
 Therefore it has to be enjoyable, inspirational and something the person will eventually be able to do without thinking.
 That’s why there’s no number crunching because it’s no way to live and takes the joy from eating. fitnat is how people used to eat when most people were slim and didn’t even know about calories, but it’s better because it’s more varied and exciting!

 fitnaturally targets and supports people.
 There is no male/female bias.
 While Weight Watchers also supports both sexes their advertising features a large proportion of female images.

 With fitnaturally people get meal plans written by qualified nutritionists, and continual support from the same.
 They can email, call, Skype or text their nutritionist and they get free nutritionist advice in the facebook support group as well as support and encouragement from peers.
-Plans start from just £18 a month with no joining fee.
+Plans are just £32 a month with no joining fee.

 Professional fitness advice